openAgile/CommitStream.Web/doc/install.md

   * **NOTE: This instruction is for LOCAL dev only.
 For production server installs, see the private repository which details the HA commercial download instructions**
   * Download and unzip the latest 4.x series of EventStore from https://eventstore.org/downloads into somewhere like `C:\Program Files\EventStore`
     * 4.x is the only version of EventStore CommitStream is known to work with.
-      * But, update this doc after you have tested it with version 5 and verified that it works :-D
+      * **NOTE: Update this doc after you have tested it with version 5 and verified that it works :-D**
   * Run the process with this command line: `EventStore.ClusterNode.exe --db ./db --log ./logs --run-projections=all` -- this ensures that the projection support runs all projections which are needed by the current design of CommitStream
 * Run the system
   * If you would like to run the watcher for ES2015 files while you make code changes run: